Sponsored by Queensland Holidays

-Whalesong Cruises offer a range of tours and the chance to get up close with the migrating humpback whales.
-They also run day tours out to Coongul Point on the North Western side of Fraser, a part we didn’t see during our two night stay there.
+Whalesong Cruises offer a range of tours and the chance to get up close with migrating humpback whales.
+They also run day tours out to Coongul Point on the North Western side of Fraser, a part we didn’t see during our two-night stay there.

-We dug castles in the sand and Kalyra and Craig took the kayak out for a paddle, which are complimentary with the cruise.
+We dug castles in the sand and Kalyra and Craig took the kayak out for a paddle, which is complimentary with the cruise.

 It didn’t matter that we didn’t see any whales as we had a relaxing day cruising off the coast to our favourite Australian Island.
 And Kalyra was excited she got to play skipper on the way home.